 Welcome to the Department of Biomedical Engineering at Rutgers!

-If you have any questions, please do not hesitate to reach out to the department.
+I invite you to browse our website to learn more about our programs, research centers, and our community.
+If you have any questions or wish to be involved, please do not hesitate to reach out to the department.
 We look forward to hearing from you.